Ingrid Martins: 2025: Two WTA 125 doubles titles

 Martins and Gleason continued their success in 2025, winning two WTA 125 doubles titles, one in June in the city of Grado and the other at the city of Contrexéville in July.

 They were also runners-up in another WTA 125, the Open delle Puglie in June.

 In September, Martins participated in the first edition of the SP Open, a WTA 250 in São Paulo.
-Playing alongside Laura Pigossi, she was runner up, losing in three sets against compatriot Luisa Stefani and Hungarian Timea Babos at the final.
+Playing alongside Laura Pigossi, she was runner-up, losing in three sets against compatriot Luisa Stefani and Hungarian Timea Babos in the final.

+Again partnering with Pigossi, Martins went to play at two WTA 125 tournaments in Brazil in the month of October, first at the first edition of Martins' hometown tournament Rio Ladies Open.
+Martins and Pigossi reached the semifinals but were defeated by Leyre Romero Gormaz and Tara Würth, in straight sets.

+In the next week they played at the 2025 MundoTenis Open in Florianópolis, where they lost in the second round in three sets to Irene Burillo and Ekaterine Gorgodze.

+In November, Martins joined the Brazil Billie Jean King Cup team, the Time Brasil BRB, to play at the playoffs of the Billie Jean King Cup against Portugal and Australia, in the hardcourt of the Australian city of Hobart.
+Martins played in the final match of the tie against Portugal alongside Luisa Stefani.
+They faced Ines Murta and Angelina Voloshchuk, securing a three set win to help Brazil finish the tie with only wins.
+Brazil then went to lose against Australia and was knocked back to the zonal group.